AndriiSolomka/GameSnake/README.md

 ## How to Play

 Use arrow keys or alternative keys (W, A, S, D) to control the snake's direction.
-Eat the food (represented by a yellow block) to grow longer and earn points.
+Eat the food (represented like red apple) to grow longer and earn points.
 Avoid colliding with the boundaries or the snake's own tail.
 Try to achieve the highest score and beat your own record.